NordicHPC/sonar/README.md

 versatile/configurable and does not print the header that `top` prints.
 All these properties make the `ps` output easier to parse than the `top` output.

-**Do not interact with Slurm at all**:
+**Do not interact with the Slurm database at all**:
 The initial version correlated information we gathered from `ps` (what is actually running) with information from Slurm (what was requested).
 This was useful and nice to have but became complicated to maintain since Slurm could become unresponsive and then processes were piling up.
-In later versions this got removed.
-Job efficiency based on Slurm data (e.g. `seff`) should be collected with a separate tool.
-"Do one thing only and do it well".

 **Why not also recording the `pid`**?:
 Because we sum over processes of the same name that may be running over many